Employment Opportunities for US citizens and permanent residents

 If you are interested in working while in attendance you should review the employment information and restrictions on the Harvard International Office website.

-Similar to student seeking work study employment, international students should review the jobs database and bulletin boards around the GSD.
+Similar to student seeking work study employment, international students should review the Student Announce listserv, the Harvard University Student Employment Office, and the CREATE website.
 As long as a position is not specifically slated as work study only you should be able to apply.

 There are two additional employment benefits for F-1 status students: